-Plutarch also reveals Kyphi was burned in the temples in during the evening rites of temples in Egypt, along with frankincense in the morning and myrrh at midday.
-This corresponds to a story in the 4th century b.c.e of Petese, prophet of R’a in Heliopolis, who was struck down by the gods.
-The wife of Petese mixes together frankincense, myrrh, and Kyphi; she burns this for the sun god R’a who then speaks in the voice of Petese, thus this powerful combination was able to bring the power of speech to her dead husband.
+Plutarch also reveals Kyphi was burned in the temples during the evening rites of temples in Egypt, along with frankincense in the morning and myrrh at midday.
+This corresponds to a story in the 4th-century b.c.e of Petese, the prophet of Ra in Heliopolis, who was struck down by the gods.
+The wife of Petese mixes frankincense, myrrh, and Kyphi; she burns this for the sun god R’a who then speaks in the voice of Petese, thus this powerful combination was able to bring the power of speech to her dead husband.

-Ingredients: Dates, Grape Wine, Date Wine, Honey, Frankincense, Myrrh, Chios, Pine Resin, Sweet Flag, Rooibos, Lemongrass, Spearmint, Sweet Galingale, Juniper, Pine Kernels, Chervil, Cinnamon, Sweet Almond Oil, Grapeseed Oil
+Ingredients: Dates, Grape Wine, Date Wine, Honey, Frankincense, Myrrh, Chios, Pine Resin, Sweet Flag, Rooibos, Lemongrass, Spearmint, Sweet Galingale, Juniper, Pine Kernels, Chervil, Cinnamon, Castor Oil, Grapeseed Oil

-Ingredients: Frankincense resin, Pine resin, Honey, Egyptian lotus, Palm Butter, Olive oil, Sweet almond oil, Grape Wine, Beeswax, Cinnamon
+Ingredients: Frankincense resin, Pine resin, Honey, Egyptian lotus, Palm Butter, Olive oil, Castor Oil, Grape Wine, Beeswax, Cinnamon

-This scent originated in Mendes; the Greek name of the Ancient Egyptian city of Djadwt, also known in Ancient Egypt as Par Ba’nabdjadwt (The Domain of the Ram Lord of Djadwt) and Inpat, is known today as Tell El-Ruba.
-This nile delta city became the capitol of Ancient Egypt’s Late Period.
-Mendesian perfume was so popular for thousands of years, that it became known simply as ‘The Egyptian’ by Roman times.
+This scent originated in Mendes; the Greek name of the Ancient Egyptian city of Djadut, also known in Ancient Egypt as Par Ba’nabdjadwt (The Domain of the Ram Lord of Djadwt) and Inpat, is known today as Tell El-Ruba.
+This Nile Delta city became the capital of Ancient Egypt’s Late Period.
+The mendesian perfume was so popular for thousands of years, that it became known simply as ‘The Egyptian’ by Roman times.

 Ba’anabdjadwt was the god of Mendes, who was consulted by the Divine Tribunal in the Judgment of Horus and Seth.
 Ptah, the creator god of Memphis, took the form of Ba’anabdjadwt in his form of virility in the conception of Ramesses II.
 It can be worn for creativity, virility, and a favorable court verdict.

-Boswellia serrata is the botanical name given to the tree that produces the resin known to the ancient Egyptians as Sanatjar.
-It was first imported from Syria and Punt, with Pharaohs Hatshepsut, Tuthmose III, Amenhotep II and Rameses III attempting to grow trees to provide a domestic supply.
-Sanatjr was utilized in cosmetics, medicine, and ritual censing.
+Boswellia serrata is the botanical name given to the tree that produces the resin known to the ancient Egyptians as Sanatjar, meaning ‘divine substance.’
+It was first imported from Syria and Punt, with Pharaohs Hatshepsut, Tuthmose III, Amenhotep II, and Rameses III attempting to grow trees to provide a domestic supply.
+Sanatjar was utilized in cosmetics, medicine, and ritual censing.
 Burned as incense in purification rituals, it was also the first burned in the morning temple rites.

 This favorite of Cleopatra is made with the highest quality ingredients of lily with complex notes of cardamom, sweet flag, myrrh, and saffron.

 Susinon oil was exceedingly popular and used by Greeks and Egyptians alike, but the quality of Egypt’s Susinon was considered far superior.
-With evidence going back as far as the 26th dynasty of the production of lily oil, it had been in production in Egypt since 500bce.
-The most exotic ingredients were used in the production of oil, with top quality moringa oil as its base for its long lasting, non-greasy and light consistency.
-Only the best quality of Persian saffron and lily procured in Aswan, Egypt is used to reproduce this rare and luxurious scent.
+With evidence going back as far as the 26th dynasty of the production of lily oil, it had been in production in Egypt since 500 B.C.E.
+The most exotic ingredients were used in the production of oil, with top-quality moringa oil as its base for its long-lasting, non-greasy, and light consistency.
+Only the best quality Persian saffron and lily procured in Aswan, Egypt is used to reproduce this rare and luxurious scent.

 Ingredients: Lily, Moringa Oil, Sweet Flag, Myrrh, Sweet Aromatic Wine, Cardamom, Persian Saffron, Cinnamon, Honey, Sodium Chloride